rohany/StandardML-GPU/docs/index.md

 using a standard module, where the only ways to create and manipulate objects is through the interface that the module provides.
-The key difficulty in this portion of the development was figuring out the intricacies of the Standard ML Foreign Function Interface, and making sure the Standard ML actually interfaced with CUDA without errors.
+The key difficulty in this portion of the development was figuring out the intricacies of the Standard ML Foreign Function Interface, and making sure the Standard ML interfaced with CUDA without errors.

 ### Sequence Primitives